 Trauma-Focused Cognitive Behavioral Therapy is an evidence-based treatment developed by Judith Cohen, Anthony Mannarino, and Esther Deblinger specifically for children and adolescents ages 3 to 21 who have experienced trauma.
 It follows the structured PRACTICE protocol and uniquely includes caregivers as active participants.
 A meta-analysis of 28 RCTs with 4,523 participants found large improvements in PTSD, depression, anxiety, and grief symptoms.

 Yes.
-Our therapists are licensed mental health professionals (PhD, PsyD, LCSW, LMHC, LMFT) with training in Trauma-Focused CBT and child and adolescent trauma treatment, including the PRACTICE protocol and parallel caregiver sessions.
+Our therapists are licensed mental health professionals with training in Trauma-Focused CBT and the PRACTICE protocol.
+Our network includes:

-Regular CBT is a broad approach used for many conditions in adults and children.
+Regular CBT is a broad approach used for many conditions.
 TF-CBT is a specific, manualized protocol designed exclusively for traumatized youth.
 Key differences include the structured PRACTICE components, mandatory parallel caregiver sessions, a gradual trauma narrative process, conjoint parent-child sessions, and safety-focused components.
 TF-CBT also addresses trauma-specific issues like self-blame, shame, and traumatic grief that general CBT does not.

 TF-CBT typically involves 12 to 25 sessions, though the protocol can be adapted based on your child's needs.
 Complex trauma or multiple traumatic events may require more sessions.
 At Grouport, 70% of our members feel significantly better within just 8 weeks.
 Your child's therapist will work with your family to determine the right pace.

 Yes.
 TF-CBT has been successfully delivered via telehealth.
-Research on telehealth delivery of trauma-focused treatments supports their effectiveness.
 All Grouport sessions are held via secure, HIPAA-compliant video chat.

 Our therapy outcomes are backed by outcomes studies with researchers from leading universities such as Carnegie Mellon, University of Essex, and University of Cologne.
 80% of our members start therapy with moderate to severe symptoms.
 Within just 8 weeks, 70% of members see clinically significant reduction in anxiety and depression, and 50% achieve remission levels.

-Grouport is available worldwide for everyone.
-All sessions are held virtually over video chat.
-We offer separate therapy groups for Adults (18+) and Teens and Adolescents (under 18).
+Grouport is available worldwide for everyone!
+We serve clients of all ages and backgrounds, with all sessions held virtually over video chat.
+We offer separate therapy groups for Adults (18+) and Teens & Adolescents (under 18).

-Yes.
+Yes!
 After signing up, a care coordinator will reach out to understand your child's needs and match them with a therapist trained in TF-CBT.
-You can switch therapists anytime.

 Whether your child is struggling with nightmares, flashbacks, behavioral changes, anxiety, or the emotional aftermath of abuse, violence, or loss, Trauma-Focused CBT can help them process what happened and build a path forward.
 With licensed therapists trained in TF-CBT, the strongest evidence base of any child trauma treatment, and flexible online formats, Grouport makes it easy to get your family the help you need.
 Take the first step toward your child's healing today.